 Enticing the kids to eat their veggies can be a challenge, but when you make simple vegetable recipes like this Steamed Cauliflower with Parmesan Cheese, it can be much easier!
+These are delicious and easy, perfect for everyone in the family.

 Easy Cauliflower Recipe

 I know that part of what stress us parents out about feeding kids is that often, it’s so demoralizing to spend time cooking them a meal or dish that they then refuse to eat.
-And while there’s no magic formula to always prevent that, I’ve found that making much simpler recipes—like this Steamed Cauliflower with Cheese—can help reduce the pressure on everyone.
+And, while there’s no magic formula to always prevent that, I’ve found that making much simpler recipes—like this Steamed Cauliflower with Cheese—can help reduce the pressure on everyone.

 This side dish takes about 15 minutes from start to finish and requires no special cooking gear or techniques.
 And it’s mild, yet flavorful, which is a combo that kids often enjoy!